rizafahmi/python-socket-programming-tutorial/README.md

 We can receive data from the server we contacted before using `recv` function.
 Below are example on how to receive data after we sent one.

+    # Code 5.py
+    import socket

+    s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)

+    print("Socked created!")

+    host = 'www.google.com'
+    port = 80

+    remote_ip = socket.gethostbyname(host)

+    print("IP Address of " + host + " is " + remote_ip)

+    s.connect((remote_ip, port))

+    print("Socket connected to " + host + " on ip " + remote_ip)

+    message = b"GET / HTTP/1.1\r\n\r\n"
+    s.sendall(message)

+    reply = s.recv(4096)

+    print(reply)

+The code now will return the content of the page that we requested before.
+Last thing to do is to close the socket.

+### Close Socket

+Easy enough, we should use `close` function provided by `socket` package.

+    # Code 6
+    s.close()

+And that's it folks.

+## Conclusion

+In this article learned how to:

+1. Create a socket
+2. Connect to the server
+3. Send some data
+4. Receive a reply from the server

+What we did above represents a client side.
+And we use google.com as the server side.
+Web server provided by google is one example of server which use port 80.
+The web server duty is to receipt the request and return it with respective reply in form of HTML page.